RevenueCat/docs/docs/dashboard-and-metrics/charts/new-paid-subscriptions-chart.md

 For each period we count:

-1. New Subs from Trials: New paid subscriptions that started from trials.
+1. Trial Conversions: New paid subscriptions that started from trials.
-2. New Subs with Intro Offers: New paid subscriptions that started with paid introductory offers.
+2. Intro Offers: New paid subscriptions that started with paid introductory offers.
-3. New Direct Paid Subs: New paid subscriptions that were directly started.
+3. Direct Paid Subs: New paid subscriptions that were directly started without a trial or introductory offer.

 :::info
 Subscriptions that are started with paid introductory offers are immediately considered paid, active subscriptions.
 This is different than how trials are handled, since trials do not represent the first payment that a customer makes on their subscription.